uber-go/fx/docs/modules.md

    No modules that contain "server" will be able to use the resulting `Config` type because it can only be seen by the "server" module.

+   You can also pass `fx.Private` to a module to mark all provided and supplied contents of that module as private.

 That's all there's to writing modules.
 The rest of this section covers standards and conventions we've established for writing Fx modules at Uber.